kaltura/platform-install-packages/doc/install-kaltura-redhat-based.md

 #### MySQL Install and Configuration
 Please note that currently, only MySQL 5.1 is supported, we recommend using the official package supplied by the RHEL/CentOS repos which is currently 5.1.73.

-For RHEL/CentOS 7 which is currently in the beta stage, MariaDB version 5.5.40 is supported.
+For RHEL/CentOS 7, MariaDB version 5.5.40 is supported.

 RHEL/CentOS 6 setup:
 ```bash